camba1/gotempm/README.md

 ![Diagram showing goTempM components](diagramsforDocs/goTempM_Diagram-k8s.png)

+#### Organization

+The K8s files live in the `./cicd/K8s` folder, and is organized as follows:

+- dbsAndBroker: Contains the manifests for all the databases and for the broker.
+- Ingress: Manifest to create the ingress resource that allows the front end and the back end to communicate
+- web: Manifest for the web front end.

+Note that within each of the folders, most related manifests are organized  using a prefix.
+For example, all the front end related services start with the 'web' prefix.

 ### Additional information:

 Additional information can be found in the individual folders either in a `readme.md` or a `doc.go` file.